Circuit d'Albi

 The Circuit d'Albi is a 3.565 km motorsport race track located in the French town of Le Sequestre near Albi, about 80 km northeast of Toulouse.
 Built to replace the nearby Circuit Les Planques public road circuit, Albi has 70 years of history in motor-racing, including the 1951 French motorcycle Grand Prix.
-It hosted the FFSA GT Championship in 1997, 2002–2011, and 2020–2022.
+It hosted the FFSA GT Championship in 1997, 2002, 2004–2011, and 2020–2022.

 Notably, it shares its grounds with an active airport in its infield, the Aérodrome d'Albi - Le Sequestre (fr).

 Lap records

-The official race lap records at the Circuit d'Albi are listed as:
+As of June 2022, the fastest official race lap records at the Circuit d'Albi are listed as: